Smayorga97/COVID19_EFFECT_IN_ECONOMY/technology.md

 Module 4 - Converting CSV files to a Pandas Dataframe

 ## Database Storage
-TO BE DETERMINED is the database we intend to use, and we will integrate Flask to display the data.
+TO BE DETERMINED (SQL?) is the database we intend to use, and we will integrate Flask to display the data.
 Module 9 - Flask, SQLAlchemy

 ## Machine Learning